PoweredByPeople/blog-public/README.md

 # Overview:

-This project is a python/flask application running on modern, public cloud infrastructure.
-The goal of this project was to learn about and experiment with modern software development lifecycle tools.
-I aimed to use free/open source, industry standard tools across the board.
+This project is a python/flask application running on public cloud infrastructure.
+The goal of this project was to experiment with modern software development lifecycle tools to take a project from code in an ide to an application running in production.
+I built a devops toolchain that automates software deployment using some of the most popular technologies available today.

 ## SDLC pipeline design:

-I've built a pipeline that, on code commit, deploys automatically on to AWS infrastructure and runs at http://poweredbypeople.me/
+I've built a pipeline that, on code commit, deploys automatically on to AWS infrastructure and runs at https://poweredbypeople.me/

 Write code (Pycharm ide) -> Commit (Github) -> Build (Jenkins) -> Deploy (AWS)